kanglicheng/code-school/ruby/projects/poly_tree_node/README.md

 of children (not just two left/right children).
 It should have the following interface:

-## Phase 1: Implement a TreeNode class
+## Phase 1: Implement a PolyTreeNode class

 * Write a class with four methods:
     * An `#initialize(value)` method that sets the value, and starts